 With the exception of certificates, /appliance configuration cannot be downloaded as a single, password-protected file in the way /login configuration can.
-The /appliance configuration must be backed up using screenshots and/ or text data.
-These files should be given an identifying name, including the B Series Appliance version, B Series Appliance serial number, base software version, and system time as shown on the Status page of the B Series Appliance at the time of the backup.
+The /appliance configuration must be backed up using screenshots and/or text data.
+These files should be given an identifying name, including the B Series Appliance version, B Series Appliance serial number, base software version, and system time as shown on the Status page of the B Series Appliance at the time of backup.

-- Log into the /login admin web interface of the backup B Series Appliance.
+- Log in to the /login admin web interface of the backup B Series Appliance.

 - Browse to Management > Failover.